dvogt23/notes/Notes/personal/home/pharmacy.md

 # Pharmacy

-Out home pharmcy list should always be present:
+Our home pharmcy list should always be present:

  - Kopfschmerzen Paracetamol
  - Orthomol Immun